pierre-lecocq/blame-this/README.md

 # Blame this!

-Display a git blame summary of the current line or file
+Display a git blame summary of the current line.

 ## Install